Poovilangu

 Poovilangu is a 1984 Indian Tamil-language film directed by Ameerjan, starring Murali and Kuyili, the latter in her acting debut.
 It was released on 23 March 1984.
 The film is a remake of the Kannada film Prema Parva (1983).
-This film is the acting debut of Mohan who became known as Poovilangu Mohan after acting in this film.
+This film made Mohan into Poovilangu Mohan after acting in this film, for his critically acclaimed performance.

+Plot

+Pandiyan and Saraswati, polar opposites, meet each other by chance at their shared college.
+Pandiyan is sensitive and carefree, whereas Saraswati is shy and from a strict family.
+Their relationship starts with accidental meetings that turn into love, shared but not spoken.
+Pandiyan expresses his love openly, but Saraswati, though drawn to him, is afraid that her strict father might enforce punishment onto her.

+As they fall more and more in love, misunderstandings occur.
+Saraswati often withdraws with fear, and Pandiyan mistakes it for rejection or confusion.
+As Saraswati's father starts to notice that her behaviour has changed, he becomes even more controlling, causing more emotional stress.

+Saraswati becomes increasingly depressed as she handles her feelings, and the inability to voice them, for Pandiyan and the pressure from her home.
+This lack of communication, her father's emotionally abusive behaviour and Pandiyan's intensive emotions collide, leading to Saraswati's tragic death.

+The film ends by showing Pandiyan mourning the love that was once real, but was never meant to be.

 Production

 Poovilangu marked the directorial debut of Ameerjan who earlier assisted K. Balachander.
 The film marked the acting debuts of Murali (in Tamil) and Kuyili.
 Mohan became known as Poovilangu Mohan after acting in this film.
 The filming began at Kerala Redfort.

 Soundtrack

 The music was composed by Ilaiyaraaja and lyrics were written by Vairamuthu.